The problem

 - name: Run Python tasks

-The ci-status gate treats ci-python as a required check alongside fast and full.
-If mypy fails, the PR cannot merge.
+The ci-status gate treats ci-python as a required check alongside fast and full, so if mypy fails, the PR can't merge.

 The takeaway

-Nx does not have to understand every language in the repo.
-It only has to dispatch work.
-Give uv the lockfile, let it own dependency resolution, and expose the Python tasks as nx:run-commands targets so the rest of the pipeline speaks one CLI.
+Nx doesn't have to understand every language in the repo; it only has to dispatch the work.
+Hand uv the lockfile, let it own dependency resolution, and expose the Python tasks as nx:run-commands targets so the rest of the pipeline speaks one CLI.

 The two things that catch you are the Docker build context (has to be the repo root) and the typecheck name collision (rename the Python target).
-Past those, a Python service in a JS monorepo is boring infrastructure.
+Once you're past those, a Python service in a JS monorepo is boring infrastructure, which is exactly what you want.